Transition to the new Family Based Care Services Investment Specification

 - create greater flexibility in how services are delivered to match the needs of children and young people and their carers

-- address issues with existing service models through having new funding rates, which include a base rate plus a brokerage amount.
+- address issues with existing service models by implementing new funding models, which include a base rate plus a brokerage amount.

-We will keep carers and agencies informed through the release of regular updates through the department’s website, within the QFKC newsletter and their website, and via the Carer Connect App notice board.
+We will keep carers and providers informed through the release of regular updates through the department’s website, within the QFKC newsletter and their website, and via the Carer Connect App notice board.

 Where can I go for more information?